mitano-17/Nidec-Drives-Data-Cleaning/README.md

 # Nidec-Drives-Data-Cleaning

 A repository of Jupyter Notebooks dedicated to cleaning data.
-This also includes csv files and html files that serve as supplementary materials.
+This also includes csv files and html files that serve as supplementary materials for the Notebooks.

 ## Notebooks
 ● KB Data Cleaning (for Power BI dashboard);</br>